 of mind and encouraged their mechanical ingenuity."

-"Father then became a watch inspector for a railway company.
+"Father then became a watch inspector for

-hour clock.
+developing s twenty-four hour clock.
 Next they made a nail feeder.

 In 1889 they became Niles' only jeweler, but the business was

 too small to take the full time of both of them.
 Consequently,

 they had ample opportunity for research and invention, The jewelry

-store had a back room, which they quickly converted into a work shop."
+store had a back room, which they quickly converted into a work

-"One day Charles Harris watched the installation of a new
+"One day Charles Harris watched the installation

-to perfect an automatic feeder."
+Charles to perfect an automatic feeder."